agamm/awesome-developer-first/README.md

 * [Bazaarvoice](https://www.bazaarvoice.com/ratings-and-reviews/) - Ratings, reviews as a service.
 * [Yotpo](https://www.yotpo.com/platform/reviews/) - Reviews ratings and Q&A as a service.
 * [Gitter](https://gitter.im) - Chat and networking platform for developers.

+## Environment Variables

+*Manage environment variables.*
+* [Doppler](https://doppler.com/) - All your environment variables across projects and environments, in one place.

 ## CI/CD